 Wisdom Project: NGMC supports this leadership program for seniors to share their wisdom, experience and talents in creative ways through action and advocacy on behalf of Hall County.
 The initiative is sponsored by Brenau University's Center for Lifetime Study.
 An NGMC staff member played a major role in the concept and development of this program.
 NGMC has sponsored one to two participants during each class, generally retired employees, and The Medical Center Auxiliary has also sponsored one to two active volunteers to participate in each session.
-NGMC also hosts a program for each class, educating them about how national health care issues affect NGMC; during these programs, NGMC sponsors lunch for the class.
+NGMC also hosts a program for each class, educating them about how national health care issues affect NGMC.